 Seasoning

-Air fryer veggies are great just seasoned with salt and pepper, to let the flavor of the vegetables shine.
-However, just about any seasoning you can imagine will also work!
+Roasted veggies are great just seasoned with salt and pepper, to let the flavor of the vegetables shine.
+However, you can add extras seasonings for extra flavor.
+I like to use garlic powder, but just about any seasoning you can imagine will work.
+Try:

 How to roast vegetables in the air fryer

-• Next cut the vegetables into 1-inch wide chunks.
-You can do vegetable fries, cubes, fries, wedges, or any shape you prefer as long as they are around 1 inch thick.
+To prepare the veggies, give them a wash and peel (if preferred), and pat dry.
+Cut into 1-inch/ 2cm chunks.
+You can do vegetable fries, cubes, fries, wedges, or any shape you prefer as long as they are around 1-inch/ 2cm thick.

 Tip